 I wonder what kind of message Joshua was expecting, even longing for.
 Perhaps one overflowing with war strategy and tactics.
 But instead of detailed plans, Joshua receives a call to worship.
 He’s told to remove his sandals, for the ground is holy.
 (Joshua 5:15)

 It’s an invitation and a reminder for Joshua to worship the One who’s not only big enough to handle the impending battle, but also loving enough to address the doubt, fear and insecurity running through Joshua’s mind.
 And as Joshua slips off his sandals, I’m reminded of what I need in the face of my own seemingly insurmountable situations: I need to worry less and worship more …

 When I’m desperate for God to give me all the details …

 When I’m wishing He would give me the tiniest peek at His plans …

 When I’m starting to wonder if He’s for me or against me …

-I need to pause, lift my eyes to the One willing to meet me in the midst of my fears, and worship Him.
-Worshiping not only because it honors Him, but because it also changes me.
+I need to pause, lift my eyes to the One willing to meet me in the midst of my fears and worship Him.
+Worshipping not only because it honors Him, but also because it changes me.

 I don’t know what “walls” you’re facing in your life right now, friend.
 I don’t know how overwhelming and daunting they seem.
 But I do know the perfect battle plan for each and every one of us.